Public Education

 Teaching Seniors

-• Older adults have increased risk of food poisoning, medication error, drug interactions, and adverse effects.
-These all can be reduced through education so please go to our Senior Safety Tips page to learn more.
+• Older adults have an increased risk of food poisoning, medication errors, drug interactions, and adverse effects.
+Learn more on our Senior Safety Tips page.

 • You can also visit our Materials page to download resources from the Senior Information section.